 Why Were Cowboys Wearing Big Denim Cuffs?

-To start with is the fact that fabrics which were used for those jeans were shrink-to-fit.
-This means that the fabric wasn’t sanforized.
-Sanforized denim fabrics are treated at the denim mill to reduce shrinking.
-Normally sanforized fabrics will shrink around 1 – 3%.
+To start with is the fact that fabrics which were used for those jeans back than were shrink-to-fit.
+This means that the fabric wasn’t Sanforized.
+Sanforized denim fabrics (invented by American Sanford L. Cluett in the late 1920’s) are treated at the denim mill to reduce shrinking.
+Normally Sanforized fabrics will shrink around 1 – 3%.

 Unsanforized Denim Fabrics